scawful/yaze/docs/compression.md

 - **Compression String Creation**: `CreateCompressionString`
 - **Compression Result Validation**: Such as `ValidateCompressionResult` and its V3 variant.
 - **Compression Piece Manipulation**: Like `SplitCompressionPiece` and its V3 variant.

-## Final Notes
-The YAZE's LC_LZ2 compression scheme provides three versions of compression methodologies with comprehensive support for various commands and modes.
-It ensures versatility and adaptability for different compression needs.